damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ## Conclusion

 Hopefully now you understand the logic of Static Site Generators, how we can use them wisely, and what we can and cannot do with them.
+Dynamic websites are great, for sure.
+But if we don't need all their functionality, SSGs are certainly wonderful alternatives.

-In the third post of this series we will bring you a lot of examples for SSGs already running on GitLab Pages.
+In the third post, which is the last chapter of this series, we will bring you a lot of examples for SSGs already running on GitLab Pages.
 Therefore, you'll be able to see and understand different GitLab CI configurations, and create your own.

 We already have prepared a bunch of SSGs example projects, you'll find them in the